RAW PhD

 Our services appear to be novel, and we are not a lead generation service.
 Lead generation services typically look for potential plaintiffs or clients for cases you've already found, such as people who believe they have been injured in a certain way by a particular type of device.
 The "case" is the device that caused harm and the injury, and that's what we find.
 For defective device cases, mass torts, and MDLs, we find the potentially defective, adulterated, or misbranded device and identify the issue and potential patient outcomes (i.e., the harm).
 We can also find potential instances of fraud by device companies and suspected bad actors (i.e., potential False Claims Act cases).
 We uncover these cases by searching, mining, and analyzing FDA data, as well as data and information from other sources, from both qualitative and quantitative perspectives.

 We specialize in finding two main types of cases involving medical devices: 1) Potentially defective, adulterated, or misbranded devices.
 I.e., cases in which there appears to be a potential issue with the devices themselves or how they are being labeled or marketed.
 2) Various forms of fraud.
 Some common examples include devices that appear to have been FDA cleared or approved based on falsified premarket testing (caveat: see FAQ 12 below), class 2 and 3 devices being sold en masse without FDA clearance or approval (including via major channels and as part of seemingly FDA-cleared products), and instances where CMS appears to have paid for defective, adulterated, or misbranded devices.
+Medical devices are our specialty, but we can also potentially find cases involving other types of FDA-regulated products.
+Medical devices are our specialty, but we can also potentially find cases involving other types of FDA-regulated products.

 Yes, and yes, with a caveat.
 Our insider knowledge is a great starting point to guide our searches.
 It improves both our efficiency and our odds of success (i.e., finding the most promising cases and evidence).
 It cannot be used as evidence, but it informs our searches and allows us to more reliably predict whether a particular search is likely to be fruitful.
 We also have insider knowledge of some of the device companies and testing labs with a history of fraud, and from that, we know where to look and what to look for, although a FOIA request or discovery may be required (see FAQ 12 below).
 Metaphorically speaking, we know where the proverbial bodies are buried, but we still need to go and dig them up to be able to provide you with reliable, usable evidence.